-3.5 Natural hazards
+3.5 Hazards

 - Your SEATEC inflatable vessel consists of sturdy, 5-layered PVC material with 1100 DTEX material reinforcement.
 The hull is therefore particularly resistant to damage from the outside.
 Nevertheless, any damage to the hull must be avoided.
 Spikes, sharp stones, and sharp edges are the most common causes of damage to the boat's hull.
-Avoid them at all costs! - Flotsam, riffs, cliffs, sandbars and shallows should be avoided altogether. - If you navigate in uncharted waters, then you must research any possible hazards.
+Avoid them at all costs! - Flotsam, riffs, cliffs, sandbars and shallows should be avoided altogether. - If you navigate in uncharted waters, then you must research any possible hazards - Avoid contact of the PVC fabric with bitumen, petrol or mineral oil, as these substances can cause damage.
+Exhaust gases can also harm the material and should not come into contact with the inflatable.